chrissimpkins/PyDOC/README.md

 Select a built-in Python object in your editor text then enter the keybinding to open the command palette (see description above in the Sublime Package Control section).
 Type 'pydoc' and then select either `Python 2 Doc Search (PyDOC)` or `Python 3 Doc Search (PyDOC)`.

+## Issues

+Having a problem?
+Let's fix it.
+Here are a few steps that will lead to the most rapid fix:

+1. Make sure that you selected text in the editor before attempting to use PyDOC.
+It's not that good (yet...).

+2. Open the Sublime Text console with <code>Ctrl-`</code> or `View -> Show Console`, then run PyDOC again.
+It generally provides helpful hints for problems and any exceptions that are raised will be displayed here.

+3. Submit the issue on [the GitHub repository](https://github.com/chrissimpkins/PyDOC/issues) with as much detail as you can provide.
+Please paste the console ouptut for any exceptions that are raised.

 ## License

 [MIT License](https://github.com/chrissimpkins/PyDOC/blob/master/LICENSE)